shortstheory/shortstheory.github.io/_posts/2019-05-30-recommended-viewing-in-singapore.md

 *Singapore's Skyline from the ferry*

 This is another island adventure, located towards the southern part of Singapore.
-The ferry ride to the island is wonderful - it was fun to watch the Singapore coastline go by - from the sweeping skylines of the Marina Bay Financial Centre to the HDBs in Jurong.
+The ferry ride to the island is wonderful and it was fun to watch the Singapore coastline go by - from the sweeping skylines of the Marina Bay Financial Centre to the HDBs in Jurong.
 Unlike Pulau Ubin, carrying supplies for St. John Island is *imperative*.
 There is no drinking water on the island, nor is there any food to be found.
 At my insistence, we went to see the Tropical Marine Science Institute's research lab.
-Of interest is Lazarus Island which is a nice place to relax.
+Of interest is the bucolic Lazarus Island.

 ![20190512_050231232_iOS](/content/images/2019/05/20190512_050231232_iOS.jpg)

 *We spent half an hour skipping stones here!*

-The same ferry ticket also includes a stop at Kusu Island, which looked lovely, but I can't offer any suggestions on, for we had beat a hasty retreat to Singapore after completely running through whatever little supplies we had brought with us.
+The same ferry ticket also includes a stop at Kusu Island.
+Although Kusu looked lovely, we were far too exhausted and we had to beat a hasty retreat to Singapore after completely running through whatever little supplies we had brought with us.

 #### MacRitchie Reservoir/TreeTop Walk